kjpgit/HumbleForwarder/README.md

 * Doesn't forward emails marked as spam / virus.
 This requires that you enable scanning in the SES console.

 * The body/content is not modified, all attachments are kept.
+Note that SES has a 10MB sending limit.

 * JSON logging.
 You can run this Cloudwatch Logs Insights query to check on your emails: